- CMV disease afflicts up to 40% of untreated AIDS.

 - CMV encephalitis: periventricular enhancement (ventriculitis) or diffuse hyperintense T2 images on MRI.

-- Brain bxp: CMV inclusions ("owl’s eye") or CMV+ stains.
-Bx not typically performed given usual brainstem or periventricular locations of disease.
+- Brain biopsy: CMV inclusions ("owl’s eye") or CMV+ stains.
+A biopsy is not typically performed given the usual brainstem or periventricular locations of the disease.

 - CMV polyradiculomyelitis: MRI may show enhancement of cauda equina or meninges.
 Positive CSF CMV PCR.